ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 You can save your spreadsheet as an Excel document (with the file extension .xls) or its generic equivalent, a CSV (with the file extension .csv).
 Cytoscape can interpret both of these formats.

+** Note from Dr. S:** You also can have an edge list with edge attributes.
+Such a list would have two columns for the entities (as described above) and then additional columns for the type of relationship or edge.
+So you could have a two columns of people who are familial relations.
+Person A is related to Person B. Column C might have the type of relationship (parent, child, sibing, etc.).
+Be sure your edge attributes are _edge_ attributes not _person_ attributes.
+So Column C would be describing Person A as the parent of Person B, not saying that Person A has an identity as a parent.
+(Person A is of course a parent, but Column C is describing the _relationship_ -- the edge -- between A & B, not a characteristic of A. A could also be a sibling or an aunt/uncle as part of their identity, but what matters to you is their relationship to B (parent).

 ![][1]

 [1]: images/creating-network-graphs-with-cytoscape/setting-up-your-data.png